 Slip Angles Explained

 The next concept we will discuss is the idea of slip angles.
-These are quite difficult to imagine in your head, and so we have provided a diagram below to help make a bit more sense of it.
+These are quite difficult to imagine in your head, and so I have provided a diagram below to help make a bit more sense of it.
 Essentially, these allow you to understand what a tire is going through when the car is turning, and it helps to illustrate the effects of weight transfer too.

 The Contact Patch

-As the wheel rotates, the actual part of the tire that is considered the contact patch changes, but the size and shape of the contact patch both stay the same as the tire rotates.
+As the wheel rotates, the physical part of the tire that is considered the contact patch changes, but the size and shape of the contact patch both stay roughly the same as the tire rotates.
 The patch is very small when compared to the size of the tire, and so the general rule for racing is to maximize the surface area of this contact patch in order to increase the grip of the tire.

-Regardless of the size of the contact patch however, there is bound to be the creation of what is known as the slip angle.
+Regardless of the size of the contact patch, there is bound to be the creation of what is known as the slip angle.
 If you take the middle diagram below as an example, this would be how things would look for a car that is at rest or moving at a constant speed.
 The direction of the tires is forwards, and there are no external forces acting on the car.

 No Slip Angle